 - Ask you to keep a detailed record of your symptoms for at least two months, to see if your symptoms have a pattern over time.
 This may be in your diary or they may give you some daily questionnaires to fill out.

-- Give you a physical examination along with some blood tests (this is to rule out other medical problems).
+- Give you a physical examination along with some blood tests, so that they can rule out other medical problems.

 When you're asked to keep a record of your symptoms over several months, getting a diagnosis can feel like a very slow process.
-This can be frustrating if you're having to wait a long time to access treatment.
-(Our page on self-care for PMDD has some ideas you can try in the meantime).
+This can be frustrating if you're having to wait a long time to get treatment.
+Our page on self-care for PMDD has some ideas you can try in the meantime.

 What if I'm struggling to get a diagnosis?

 Some people find getting a diagnosis of PMDD can be really difficult.
 This might be because it can take a long time to realise that your symptoms follow a cycle and that they are linked to your period.
 It can also be because PMDD is not very well known, even amongst health professionals.
-It can be really upsetting and frustrating if you feel like your doctor is overlooking something, or not taking you seriously – but there are things you could try:
+It can be really upsetting and frustrating if you feel like your doctor is overlooking something, or not taking you seriously.
+There are things you could try though:

 - Take the PMDD treatment guidelines with you to your GP appointment.
-The National Institute for Health and Care Excellence (NICE) and the National Association for Premenstrual Syndrome (NAPS) both provide detailed, step-by-step guidelines on the diagnosis and treatment of PMS (including severe PMS, which is another term for PMDD).
+The National Institute for Health and Care Excellence (NICE) and the National Association for Premenstrual Syndrome (NAPS) both provide detailed, step-by-step guidelines on the diagnosis and treatment of PMS .
+These include severe PMS, which is another term for PMDD.
 You can download these from their websites.

-- Ask at your GP surgery if you could speak to a doctor who specialises in mental health or gynaecology (the branch of medicine that deals specifically with the female reproductive system, and endocrinology deals with hormones.
+- Ask at your GP surgery if you could speak to a doctor who specialises in mental health, gynaecology or endocrinology.
+Gynaecology is the branch of medicine that deals specifically with the female reproductive system, and endocrinology deals with hormones.

 When the suicidal feelings became unbearable, I realised I had to take action.
 I decided I had to explain it properly to the doctor as my life depended on it, so I brought my mum with me and told the whole story.
-I got referred to a gynaecologist and now I am under hormonal treatment, my symptoms are much better.
+I got referred to a gynaecologist and now that I'm under hormonal treatment my symptoms are much better.

-I saw five different (male) GPs at my medical practice before they accepted my suggestion that my problems were connected to my cycle and I eventually came away with a factsheet about 'PMS' in my hand...
-It wasn't until [recently] that I actually sat in front of a doctor who didn't look at me as if I was mad when I said that my menstrual cycle was driving me insane.
+I saw five different (male) GPs before they accepted my suggestion that my problems were connected to my cycle and I eventually came away with a factsheet about 'PMS' in my hand.
+It wasn't until recently that I sat in front of a doctor who didn't look at me as if I was mad when I said that my menstrual cycle was driving me insane.